Last Updated on January 14, 2023 by Sorin Petroj

 When footwork training, develop a movement sequence for forehand and backhand drives.
 The forehand and the table tennis backhand footwork pattern require moving your right foot fast.
 This will require pushing your left foot on the ground.

-Pushing your left foot on the ground or putting weight on your left toe will help you move with your right foot both forward and backward fast.
-However, push your right foot to the ground, as in, transfer your weight on your right toe when stepping back.
+Pushing your left foot on the ground or putting weight on your left toe will help you move forward and backward fast with your right foot.
+However, push your right foot to the ground and transfer your weight on your right toe when stepping back.
 Also, the left foot will follow naturally when jumping backward.

 #3.
 Random or Semi-Systematic Footwork Drills

 Random drills or semi-systemic footwork exercises are about undertaking a range of different drills without knowing where the ball will land.
 The best way to practice this type of footwork drill is to use a table tennis robot.
 For example, you can set it to fire random shots.